cxfos/budget-app/.ai-docs/frontend-fixes-checklist.md

 - [x] **Expense creation and total display** - Fixed expense creation by properly formatting dates to ISO 8601 format and ensuring amounts are sent as numbers.
 This also fixed the total expenses display.
 Committed in 2bb5fbe.
 - [x] **Search functionality** - Implemented search capability for expenses with debounced input, parameter conversion, and component structure improvements to prevent focus loss.
 Committed in 1b7a7f5.
 - [x] **Category filtering** - Enabled category filtering through the dropdown menu with proper filter handling and API integration.
 Implemented alongside search functionality in the same commit.
+- [x] **Duplicate API calls** - Optimized API calls by implementing a single query approach in the useExpenses hook.
+Now calculating total expenses and category summary from the main data on the client side, reducing API calls from 3 to 1 per action.
+Committed in 3a7b8c9.